How To Enlarge Your Easy Up Anchoring Holes

 In most circumstances you'll notice these holes will be too small in diameter for your GroundGrabbas to screw into the ground through.
 Try it first to make sure and see for yourself if your GroundGrabba screw-in drill-in stakes can or cannot screw through those holes.

-Now I'm going to tell you how I drilled out and enlarged the holes of my Ezy Up feet.
+We're going to tell you how we drilled out and enlarged the holes of my Ezy Up feet.
 In particular making the center hole larger to take it from a hole diameter of around 1/2” or 12mm where GroundGrabba won't go through to 1” or 25mm where it will screw through.

 The holes of the feet of our Easy Up Gazebo were too small for the threads and the flights to screw through.
 So let me explain to you how I drilled the holes of our Ezy Up Pop Up Garage a bit wide to 1” or 25mm for much greater ground holding ability in conjunction with our GroundGrabbas.